-No. Criterion Assessment guideline and interpretation Level/ OC open field PC Prote points SB SS SB SS GR 6.18 N-emission limit For protected soilless crops: in case of discharge of wastewater from the irrigation process, the company complies with N-emission limits as presented in Annex 7.
+No. Criterion Assessment guideline and interpretation Level/ C oper OC open field PC otect ed points SB SS SB SS GR 6.18 N-emission limit For protected soilless crops: in case of discharge of wastewater from the irrigation process, the company complies with N-emission limits as presented in Annex 7.
 Check whether the established criteria are met, based on the emission volumes and discharged water analysis.
-Minor х 6.19 Discharge of wastewater from cleaning from cleaning processes Waste water from Waste water from cleaning processes (products or packaging) is processed on the company, unless certificate holder proves there are no environmental risks.
+Minor x 6.19 Discharge of wastewater from cleaning processes Wastewater from cleaning processes (products or packaging) is processed on the company, unless certificate holder proves there are no environmental risks.
 Check whether the established criteria are met.
 Minor x x x x x 6.20 Percolate water Water, percolated from organic material storage (e.g. organic waste, compost, organic fertiliser/manure) cannot flow into surface water.
 It may flow onto the soil or eventually be discharged to the sewer system.
 Check if percolate water may appear at storage piles and containers; check potential flow routing.
-Major x x x x x Optio nal water measures 6.21 Recording irrigation demand Irrigation demand (both volume and watering times) is determined using soil moisture measurements or an crop transpiration model.
+Major x x x x x Optio onal water measures 6.21 Recording irrigation demand Irrigation demand (both volume and watering times) is determined using soil moisture measurements or an crop transpiration model.
 Irrigation is demonstrably based on this decision supporting system.
 Daily records of monitoring /measurements must be kept.
 Check presence and use of the required system.
 Verify if irrigation is based on the decision support system.
 1 x x x x 6.22 Management of water reservoir(s) Evaporation and growth of algae are limited by covering the water reservoir with dark cover, preventing light to enter.
-Check whether the reservoirs are covered Level: company level 1 x x х x 6.23 Retention of surface water Water is kept available for the crops for a longer period of time by raising the surface water level, resulting in a lower discharge.
+Check whether the reservoirs are covered Level: company level 1 x x x x 6.23 Retention of surface water Water is kept available for the crops for a longer period of time by raising the surface water level, resulting in a lower discharge.
 This is achieved by artificially controlling the surface water level or level-controlled drainage.
-Level: crop level Controlling drainage is demonstrable Along the sides of a plot with drainage discharge Verify evt. required permits and agreements 3 x x 6.24 Use of more sustainable water Use of water from more sustainable origin (combinations are allowed): A. Self-collected rainwater from farm buildings or greenhouses B. Rainwater fallen onto the soil that is collected via drains and ditches (seasonal storage) C. (purified) waste water, f.i. from industries or effluent from water treatment plants D. Water extracted from the subsoil which had been actively infiltrated As a percentage of the total irrigation volume: 25-50% facilities 2 × x x x 50-75% 4 >75% Volumes of active infiltration is measured and infiltrated volume is at least 50% of extracted volume 6 6.25 Filter flushing water Year-round, all filter flushing water from the irrigation installation is collected and reused for irrigation.
+Level: crop level Controlling drainage is demonstrable Along the sides of a plot with drainage discharge Verify evt. required permits and agreements 3 x x 6.24 Use of more sustainable water Use of water from more sustainable origin (combinations are allowed): A. Self-collected rainwater from farm buildings or greenhouses B. Rainwater fallen onto the soil that is collected via drains and ditches (seasonal storage) C. (purified) waste water, f.i. from industries or effluent from water treatment plants D. Water extracted from the subsoil which had been actively infiltrated As a percentage of the total irrigation volume: 25-50% 50-75% 75% Level: crop level Check the registration of irrigation Share of water source based on 3-5 years of registration or a shorter period if facility has been available during a shorter period (at least 1 year) Water reports from external suppliers should be available Check presence and functioning of required facilities Check permits for infiltration and extraction Volumes of active infiltration is measured and infiltrated volume is at least 50% of extracted volume 2 4 6 x x x x 6.25 Filter flushing water Year-round, all filter flushing water from the irrigation installation is collected and reused for irrigation.
 Check visually for presence of installation and records.
 Level: company level 2 х х x